Top 10 Best Parametric Equalizers!

 8. Elysia xfilter Mastering Edition

 Elysia is a German audio electronics and software program developer most well-known for its high-end analog audio designs.
 The XFilter is a Four band “Class A stereo equalizer”.
-There are 1 set of controls for each of the left and right channels, they’re stereo ganged (linked) and detented so making correct and recall-able equalization selections with this unit is simple.
+There is 1 set of controls for each of the left and right channels, they’re stereo ganged (linked) and detented so making correct and recall-able equalization selections with this unit is simple.

-It’s not a dual-mono equalizer although of course, you’ll be able to run a mono signal through one channel if you want.
+It’s not a dual-mono equalizer although, of course, you’ll be able to run a mono signal through one channel if you want.
 Its strength is finest served pretty clearly strapped across a set of stereo outputs on a sound card or wired to the insert factors of an analog mixing console or built-in within a mastering setting.

 Elysia employed computer testing to measure the tolerances of the pots used producing a typical match of inside 0.1dB per channel.
 This is a superb technical method and has made this stereo equalizer very reasonably priced relative to utilizing switches that use discrete individually measured resistors.
 It has balanced XLR inputs and outputs.